nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags and modules taken(including 0).

-If the person identify himself as non-binary, you can save his gender as `nonbinary`.

 IMPT: If you want to add multiple tags or modules in one statement, every tag or module has to have its corresponding prefix.